+- Very rigid: AND means all; OR means any.

+- Difficult to express complex user requests.

+- Still too complex for general web users

-- Very rigid: AND means all; OR means any. - Difficult to express complex user requests. - Difficult to control the number of documents retrieved. - All matched documents will be returned. - Difficult to rank output. - All matched documents logically satisfy the query. - Difficult to perform relevance feedback. - If a document is identified by the user as relevant or irrelevant, how should the query be modified?
+- Difficult to control the number of documents retrieved.

+- All matched documents will be returned.

+- Difficult to rank output.

+- All matched documents logically satisfy the query.

+- Difficult to perform relevance feedback.

+- If a document is identified by the user as relevant or irrelevant, how should the query be modified?